Is the discoverer of the Microchakras, a unique therapist, and the founder of the Chakra Institute.

 Through his chants and teachings, you will learn to purify the three bodies: the physical, the subtle (feeling) and the causal body (thoughts).
 The healing energy finally binds the three fields in to one wholeness.

-Sri Shyamji was born and reared in India.
+Sri Shyamji was born and raised in India.
 At age 12, he met his guru in the Himalayas and spent several years under his guidance.
 The Guru initiated him into the Shavite tradition of Tantra—imparting a rare oral tradition of sacred sounds (Naada yoga), breath (Svar yoga), and spiritual wisdom.

 At age 24 he migrated to the USA.
 Initially he lived in California.
 It was the beginning of his work on the effects of sound on consciousness.
 In the 1960s he frequently taught at Esalen Institute and was a guest lecturer at University of California, Berkley.